What is a Tempering Valve Used For, and Why Do I Need One?

 Thermostatic drain tempering valves monitor water temperatures and control the cold water supply that mixes with the hot discharge, eliminating the risk of water or waste exceeding 140°F (60°C) going down the drain.
 If the hot effluent is above the specified set point of the valve (offered in 5-degree increments from 120°F to 140°F), the actuator senses the rising temperature.
 It signals the DTV to open to allow cold water to temper the discharge fluid.

 The DTV drain tempering valve is a mechanical valve that eliminates the need for electrical solenoid valves or thermostats.
-It opens only when the effluent exceeds the specified set-point temperature, usually 10°F below the full open temperature, conserving water by automatically turning off cold water when not needed.
+It opens only when the effluent exceeds the specified set-point temperature, usually 10°F below the full open temperature.
+This valve conserves water by automatically turning off cold water when not needed.

 Where is the Tempering Valve Located?

-The DTV tempering valve’s inlet is connected to the cold water supply and installed into the drain line of commercial or industrial equipment.
+The drain tempering valve’s inlet is connected to the cold water supply and installed into the drain line of commercial plumbing equipment.
 Hence, the flow passes over the thermal actuator, which senses the temperature of the water going to drain and prevents over-temperature conditions.

 What Are Common DTV Applications?

-Applications such as commercial kitchens with dishwashers, schools, hospitals and healthcare facilities, dentist offices, hotels, and prisons with any type of high effluent drainage from labs, laundry or facilities with commercial laundry or equipment that requires tempered water before draining.
+Applications such as commercial dishwashers in schools, hospitals and healthcare facilities, hotels, and prisons with high-temperature water discharge that requires tempering before draining.

 DTV Group Photo-All Sizes_400x400